FilipaGo/imdb-redesign-mobile-site-prototype/README.md

 When the user starts typing, the background is dimmed to avoid distractions, and the most relevant search results start being displayed.

-All search results present a colored label to enable a quick and easy scan (search results can belong to 1 of 4 categories: movies, tv, people or news).
+All search results present a colored label to enable a quick and easy scan (search results can belong to 1 of 4 categories: movies, TV, people or news).

 <br></br>
 <p align="center">